 Common Mistakes Made on the Leg Press & How To Avoid Them

-After covering leg press foot placements and touching on tips and tricks for best results, now let’s briefly go over several common mistakes made when performing the leg press and how to avoid or prevent them.
+After discussing leg press foot placements and providing tips for optimal results, let’s now briefly review several common mistakes made during leg press exercises and how to avoid them.

-The leg press can be amazing in terms of lower body mobility exercises, but some simple mistakes or misconceptions can easily turn into painful injuries.
+The leg press is an excellent exercise for lower body mobility and stretching, but it can lead to painful injuries due to simple mistakes or misconceptions.
 Simply educating oneself on proper usage and common mistakes can help protect them during this routine.

 1. Lowering the sled too far: This will round the butt and lower back, pulling them out of the proper position and off of the backrest, making the lumbar spine instantly more prone to injury such as a slipped disc.
 Maintain controlled movements and do not bring the knees all the way up to the chest.